francohaute/codenotes/moc/go.md

 - Go encourage to not use getter and setter for everything (like java), just for cases in wich you need to update multiple fields or when the update isn't a straight assignment.
+- Package-level variables:
+    - Should be always inmutable.
+    - If one needs to be modified, you should try to put it in a struct that's initialiazed and returned by a function in the package.
 - method values and expressions.
 - Does golang has inheritance?
 - Types are executable documentation.